Imagine-2-Drive: Leveraging High-Fidelity World Models via Multi-Modal Diffusion Policies: RELATED WORK

-\subsection{Diffusion Policy for Planning}
+\subsection{\textbf{Diffusion Policy for Planning}}

-Following the success of Diffuser \cite{janner2022planningdiffusionflexiblebehavior} on D4RL benchmark \cite{fu2021d4rldatasetsdeepdatadriven}, diffusion-based policies \cite{chi2024diffusionpolicyvisuomotorpolicy, reuss2023goalconditionedimitationlearningusing, ankile2024juicerdataefficientimitationlearning, wang2024pocopolicycompositionheterogeneous, ze20243ddiffusionpolicygeneralizable, sridhar2023nomadgoalmaskeddiffusion, pearce2023imitatinghumanbehaviourdiffusion} have been successfully applied in robotics for motion planning.
+Following the success of Diffuser \cite{janner2022planningdiffusionflexiblebehavior} on D4RL benchmark \cite{fu2021d4rldatasetsdeepdatadriven}, diffusion-based policies \cite{chi2024diffusionpolicyvisuomotorpolicy, reuss2023goalconditionedimitationlearningusing, ankile2024juicerdataefficientimitationlearning, sridhar2023nomadgoalmaskeddiffusion, pearce2023imitatinghumanbehaviourdiffusion} have been successfully applied in robotics for motion planning.
 Most typically, these policies are trained from human demonstrations through a supervised objective, and enjoy both high training stability and strong performance in modeling complex and multi-modal trajectory distributions.
 In the autonomous driving domain, successful works like \cite{yang2024diffusionesgradientfreeplanningdiffusion, jiang2023motiondiffusercontrollablemultiagentmotion} sample trajectories using diffusion models while \cite{liu2024ddmlagdiffusionbaseddecisionmaking} formulate Constrained MDP (CMDP) to incorporate constraints.

-\subsection{Training Diffusion Models with Reinforcement Learning}
+\subsection{\textbf{Training Diffusion Models with Reinforcement Learning}}

-Training diffusion models using reinforcement learning (RL) techniques has gained traction in recent research, particularly for applications such as text-to-image generation \cite{fan2023dpokreinforcementlearningfinetuning, black2024trainingdiffusionmodelsreinforcement, clark2024directlyfinetuningdiffusionmodels, wallace2023diffusionmodelalignmentusing}.
+Training diffusion models using reinforcement learning (RL) techniques has gained traction in recent research, particularly for applications such as text-to-image generation \cite{fan2023dpokreinforcementlearningfinetuning, black2024trainingdiffusionmodelsreinforcement, clark2024directlyfinetuningdiffusionmodels}.
 DDPO \cite{black2024trainingdiffusionmodelsreinforcement} formulate the denoising process as an MDP and apply PPO update to this formalism.
-We build upon these earlier works and embed the denoising MDP within the environmental MDP of the dynamics of autonomous driving.
+DPPO \cite{ren2024diffusionpolicypolicyoptimization} extends these previous approaches by embedding the denoising policy MDP within the environmental MDP, forming a "dual" MDP framework optimized for various model-free tasks.

-Our approach leverages VISTA's high-fidelity predictive capabilities to build a world model (VISTAPlan) combined with a diffusion based policy (DPA) trained using DDPO method which effectively captures multiple behavioral modes.
+By harnessing the multi-modal capabilities of diffusion policies and the efficiency gains of world models, we investigate their combined impact and assess the individual contribution of each component to overall performance.